 Relaxation exercises are among the most effective natural remedies for high blood pressure.
 Relaxation exercises tap into your body’s own regulation systems to rest your fight-or-flight stress reaction back to the natural, default, rest-and-digest response.
 This lowers your heart rate and blood pressure, promotes relaxation and dilation of blood vessels, and reduces secretion of stress hormones such as adrenaline (epinephrine), noradrenaline (norepinephrine) and cortisol.

-You might find it interesting to measure your blood pressure before and after doing a relaxation exercise.
+If you have high blood pressure, you might find it interesting to measure your blood pressure before and after doing each of the following relaxation exercises.

 Relaxation exercise for high blood pressure: 1

 This is my favourite relaxation exercise, as it can be performed any time, any place, anywhere to help you relax without anyone noticing.

 It’s called the Inner Smile and was used by the ancient Chinese to strengthen their constitutional energy, or Jing Qi, which they believed is seated just beneath the navel in an area known as the tan tien.

 - Sit or stand comfortably, with your back straight and your arms relaxed at your side.

 - Imagine something, or someone, that makes you smile.